carpentries-incubator/ml4bio-workshop/_episodes/04-trees-overfitting.md

 > ## Definitions
 >
-> Ensemble Method - A general method where multiple models are combined to form a single model.
+> Ensemble method - A general method where multiple models are combined to form a single model.
 >
 > Bagging - An ensemble method where many training sets are generated from a single training set using random sampling with replacement.
 Models are then trained on each sampled training set and combined for a final prediction.
 It is short for **bootstrap aggregating**.
 {: .callout}